wusize/ovdet/configs/baron/ov_coco/README.md

 ### Class Embeddings
-As the training on COCO is easy to converge to base categories, we use the output of the last attention layer for classification.
+As the training on COCO tends to converge to base categories, we use the output of the last attention layer for classification.
 Generate the class embeddings by
 ```bash
 python tools/hand_craft_prompt.py --model_version ViT-B/32 --ann data/coco/annotations/instances_val2017.json \